Saving Animals & Finding Homes

 McDanell, mother of three sons.
 Originally from California, moved to Mississippi 2003.
 Trudy has rescued 5 furbabies from CLHS and has fostered countless more.

-Volunteer Coordinator and Animal Care Attendant for CLHS Since 2011
+Front Desk Attendant and Volunteer Coordinator for CLHS Since 2011

 In addition to serving as volunteer coordinator for the past 3 years, Nicole has also had the pleasure of volunteering at off-site adoption events, fundraisers and supply drives.
 In early 2014 she began working part-time as an animal care attendant.
 Other areas of interest include fostering mother cats with litters, bottle feeding orphan kittens, writing grant proposals, and advancing TNR projects.
 She grew up in Virginia and is a RN.
 Her husband is a retired air force pilot, currently working as a simulator pilot.
 They have been married 23 years and have six children, ages 7-17.
 They live in Caledonia, MS.